vonglasow/atoum-documentation/source/en/cookbooks/receipt.inc.rst

    -------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------

-Therefore, modify the regular expression used, and it is possible to do so in several ways.
-The easiest way is to appeal to him annotions ``@namespace`` applied to the test class in the following way:
+We must therefore change the regular expression we used, this is possible in several ways.
+The easiest way is to applied the annotations ``@namespace`` to the test class in the following way :

 .. code-block:: php